 Secretary of the Navy Frank Knox: “The dying captain of a battleship displayed the outstanding individual heroism of the day.”

 Classmate W.E.
 Brown wrote: “The thing that exasperated me most about Mervyn Bennion was his complete self-effacement.
-One of the best all-round brains in the Navy, never afraid of or seeking to excuse himself from any job, he tried to five the impression that he was the least well-informed person around, yet acquaintances soon learned that when he made a statement of fact, it was so.
+One of the best all-round brains in the Navy, never afraid of or seeking to excuse himself from any job, he tried to give the impression that he was the least well-informed person around, yet acquaintances soon learned that when he made a statement of fact, it was so.
 The only spectacular thing he ever did in his whole life was his manner of dying.
 And he did all in his power to make that unspectacular.”

 In the film “Pearl Harbor,” Captain Bennion is portrayed by Peter Firth and his rescuer, Doris “Dorie” Miller, is played by Cuba Gooding, Jr.